official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-155. A paper written within the FCO on 24 October stated that the US was deliberately keeping open the option of coercive military action and US military Commanders in Chief had been “instructed … to work up contingency plans for dealing with terrorist targets within their area of responsibility”.88 The MOD was “trying to discover some of the detail”.
+155. A paper written within the FCO on 24 October stated that the US was deliberately keeping open the option of coercive military action and US military Commanders in Chief had been “instructed … to work up contingency plans for dealing with terrorist targets within their area of responsibility”.[^88] The MOD was “trying to discover some of the detail”.

 156. In relation to Iraq, the FCO paper stated that it was:

 “The prime candidate for military action among US hawks and the only realistic target for coercive/punitive/regime-change military action (as opposed to targeted

-85 Minute McKane to Manning, 17 October 2001, ‘Iraq: No Fly Zones’.
+[^85]: Minute McKane to Manning, 17 October 2001, ‘Iraq: No Fly Zones’.
-86 Minute McKane to Manning, 31 October 2001, ‘Iraq’.
+[^86]: Minute McKane to Manning, 31 October 2001, ‘Iraq’.
-87 Minute McKane to Manning, 15 January 2002, ‘Iraq’.
+[^87]: Minute McKane to Manning, 15 January 2002, ‘Iraq’.
-88 Minute Bloomfield to Wright, 24 October 2001, ‘Terrorist and State Sponsors: Possible US Strategies’ attaching Paper, ‘Terrorist and State Sponsors: Possible US Strategies’.
+[^88]: Minute Bloomfield to Wright, 24 October 2001, ‘Terrorist and State Sponsors: Possible US Strategies’

 340

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 strikes).
 But such action would carry significant downsides in terms of alienating world opinion.”